 - In a slow cooker, add chicken and top with salsa, black beans, and squash/pumpkin.
 Stir until combined.

-- Cover and cook on high heat for about 3 hours or low heat for 5-6 hours or until chicken is tender and white throughout.
+- Cover and cook on low for about 2.5-3.5 or until chicken is tender and white throughout.

 - Remove chicken and cut into bite sized pieces or shred it.
 Add back to slow cooker.
 Add corn and cubed cream cheese.
 Stir until cream cheese melts and blends into sauce and corn is warm.